dinocv/kiddoverse-web-edition/README.md

 # KiddoVerse Web Edition

-A safe, creative, educational building game for kids aged 6–12 — built with HTML5, CSS, and JavaScript.
+A safe, creative, educational building game for kids aged 6–12 — inspired by LEGO, Minecraft, and Roblox.

 🎯 Features:
 - Browser-based (no download needed)